-Fees are imposed on every vehicle operated over the highways of the District of Columbia by a resident.
+Fees are imposed on every vehicle operated over the roads and public highways of the District of Columbia by a resident.
 A resident has the option of registering every two years.

-PRESENT RATES: (January 1, 2019) - Based on manufacturer's shipping weight
+PRESENT RATES: (January 1, 2021) - Based on manufacturer's shipping weight